 It’s thought that certain animal foods may produce an allergy or inflammation response, so removing these foods from the diet can reduce these responses.

 6. Promotes bone health

-In one study, people who followed a lacto-ovo vegetarian diet for 20 years or more had only 18 percent less bone mineral by the time they reached age 80.
+In one study, people who followed a lacto-ovo vegetarian diet for 20 years or more had only less bone mineral by the time they reached age 80.
 Omnivores, or meat eaters, in this study had 35 percent less bone mineral at the same age.

 You can technically be a vegetarian eating a diet made up entirely of snack cakes, french fries, and milkshakes, which have little nutritional value.
 As a result, the many health benefits may not apply.

 Remember: Empty calories can creep into any type of diet, meat-free or not.

 Pregnant women and nursing mothers can get the nutrients they need from a vegetarian diet.
 The same is true with children.

 If you’re following a vegan diet and you’re pregnant, nursing, or a child, you may need to supplement with additional vitamin B-12, vitamin D. Additional iron, folic acid, and omega-3s may also be a good idea, though vegetarians may actually consume more folic acid than people on a diet that includes meat.
 Learn more about supplements you may need on a vegan diet.